Maths

 • Children create own context maths word problems

-• Use of end of topic mind work outs for children as a challenging extension
+• Use of end of topic mind work outs for children as a challenging extension, as well as “chilli challenges”.

 • Times Tables games 3x week